Dealer Licensing in Georgia

-- Georgia State Board of Registration of Used Motor Vehicle Dealers & Used Motor Vehicle Parts Dealers
+- Georgia State Board of Registration of Used Motor Vehicle Dealers and Used Motor Vehicle Parts Dealers

 - Board of Used Motor Vehicle Dealers

 - Macon, GA 31217

-If approved, you should have your license within three weeks.
-You can check online during those three weeks to see if your application has been approved.
+If approved, you should have your license within 3 weeks.
+You can check online during those 3 weeks to see if your application has been approved.

-Used-car dealer licenses are valid for two years, expiring on March 31 of even-numbered years.
-Depending on when your first license was issued, your initial licensing period might be for less than two years.
+Used-car dealer licenses are valid for 2 years, expiring on March 31 of even-numbered years.
+Depending on when your first license was issued, your initial licensing period might be for less than 2 years.

 Further Dealer Licensing Information